Hematies/PredicMem25/README.md

 ### include/

-It contains all the hardware descriptions of each of the modules that are described in the report.
-It also contains the basic definition of the data types that are used, and the configuration of the hardware and the data types (their bitfields).
+It contains all the hardware descriptions of each of the modules that are described in [the report](report.pdf).
+It also contains the basic definition of the data types that are used, and the configuration of the hardware and the data types (including their bitfields).

 ### top/